How Do You Know if You’re Addicted to THC?

 Want to address your cocaine addiction and get into recovery?
 Then get in touch with us now.

-5 Warning Signs of a Possible Cocaine Addiction
+5 Warning Signs of a Cocaine Addiction

 Cocaine addiction has been a major public health concern in the United States over the years.
-The National Survey on Drug Use and Health (NSDUH) have found that 1.7 million people age 12 years or older abuse cocaine annually.
+The National Survey on Drug Use and Health (NSDUH) have found that 1.7 million people aged 12 years or older abuse cocaine annually.

 This translates to about 1 in 20 young adults using cocaine, a powerful and highly addictive stimulant that can be snorted, smoked, or injected.
 The trend in drug abuse is no exception in cocaine use.